-In honor of Ei’s ten-year anniversary, a three-article series celebrates the tremendous Decade of Impact.
+In honor of Ei’s ten-year anniversary, a three-article series celebrates the impressive Decade of Impact.

 On October 31, 2019 Zero-Waste Icon Cindy Jackson retired from the Georgia Institute of Technology (Ga Tech) as the Director of Waste & Recycling.
 Under Cindy’s 22-year leadership, Ga Tech never succumbed to single-stream systems and the award-wining recycling program operated as a profit center.